Last Updated on August 14, 2023 by Cindy

-Cantwell Cliffs are in a stunning area of Hocking Hills, which is part of the Allegheny Plateau and situated primarily in Hocking County, Ohio.
+Cantwell Cliffs is in a stunning area of Hocking Hills, which is part of the Allegheny Plateau and is situated primarily in Hocking County, Ohio.

-Cantwell Cliffs were named after the Cantwell Family.
+Cantwell Cliffs get their name from the Cantwell Family.
 They were one of the first families who decided to settle in this area.
-Cantwell Cliffs are located in the stunning Hocking Hills State Park.
-It is located in the northern section of this huge state park and it is around 17 miles from Old Man's Cave.
+Cantwell Cliffs is located in the stunning Hocking Hills State Park.
+It is located in the northern section of this huge state park and it is around 17 miles from Old Man’s Cave.

 Cantwell Cliffs are quite remote, so it does not tend to have the large visitor numbers that the other areas of Hocking Hills State Park receive.
 Even though this is a remote location, it is still well worth the trip out to see it.
 It has long been argued that this area is actually the most stunning area of Hocking Hills State Park.

-The Cantwell Cliffs area has had a lot of erosion and this is the reason why this area is quite stunning.
-There is a very deep valley, steep cliffs and there is a rock shelter that is situated under the cliff.
+The Cantwell Cliffs area has had a lot of erosion, and this is the reason why it is quite stunning.
+There is a very deep valley, steep cliffs, and there is a rock shelter that is under the cliff.
 When you walk towards the rock shelter, you will notice some large slump blocks that have fallen away at some point from the main cliff area.

-There is a narrow passage when you go towards the rock shelter and this has been named 'Fat Lady's Squeeze'.
-There are also a lot of concretions that occur on the cliff face and one other thing that is quite unusual is a limited amount of cross-bedding in the middle zone.
+There is a narrow passage when you go toward the rock shelter and this is called ‘Fat Lady’s Squeeze’.
+There are also a lot of concretions that occur on the cliff face, and one other thing that is quite unusual is a limited amount of cross-bedding in the middle zone.

 The concretions that you can see on the cliff face happen where the iron oxide and cementing agent have been concentrated.
 In fact, it has been concentrated so much that the sandstone becomes discolored into a lovely red color.

 Each of the two trails is just over one mile long.
-The Two trails do actually interconnect at the midway point, so it is quite possible to go around both trails.
-It should be warned that there are quite a few steps on this trail, so it is strongly advised that you have a good level of fitness.
+The two trails actually interconnect at the midway point, so it is quite possible to go around both trails.
+Please note that there are quite a few steps on this trail, so you should have a good level of fitness.

-It is also advised that you either bring a paper map or download a copy onto a device.
+I also recommend that you either bring a paper map or download a copy onto a device.
 There are signs on this these two trails, but as they interconnect, it can be quite easy to lose your bearings.

 If you would like to print a map of the trails at Hocking Hills State Park, you can find one here.

-It is advised that hikers who want to have a go at this trail have a good pair of boots on and have a bit of experience hiking.
-Whilst it is a nice area for a hike, due to the steps and the ruggedness of the area, it is best advised not to bring people who have mobility issues and small children as well.
+Please note that hikers who want to have a go at this trail have a good pair of boots on and have a bit of experience hiking.
+While it is a nice area for a hike, due to the steps and the ruggedness of the area, it is better not to bring people who have mobility issues or small children.

 Cantwell Cliffs Trail